-Your ovaries contain your eggs and one egg is released every month during your menstrual cycle in a process called ovulation.
+Your ovaries contain your eggs and usually one egg is released every month during your menstrual cycle in a process called ovulation.
 The egg travels into your uterus via the fallopian tube.
 Your ovaries are also responsible for producing the hormones oestrogen and progesterone.

 Sometimes, a fluid- or blood-filled sac called a cyst can grow on your ovaries and in most cases, this is painless and causes no symptoms.
 The cyst may disappear without you ever knowing you had it.

 Are there different types of ovarian cysts?

-Yes, there are several types ranging from fluid-based cysts to solid non-cancerous cysts to cancerous growths.
+Yes, there are several types ranging from fluid-filled cysts to cancerous growths.
 Some types may affect fertility.